10 Cybersecurity Best Practices for Protecting Your Business

 3. Implement Multi-Factor Authentication (MFA)

-Here's where things get a bit techy, but stay with me!
-Multi-factor authentication (MFA) adds an extra layer to your security setup.
+Here’s where things get a bit techy, but stay with me!
+Multi-factor authentication (MFA) adds an extra layer of security to your setup.
 Users must verify their identity through multiple methods before accessing systems or data.

 Make MFA a mandatory step for accessing sensitive accounts.
 This simple practice can drastically fortify your security posture.